kennell/curldrop/README.md

 Congrats! curldrop should now be up and running!

 Usage
 -----

 You can now upload files to your curldrop, here are some basic examples.

-Upload a single file:
+Upload a single file to your curldrop instance:
 ```
 curl --upload-file myfile.jpg mycurldropserver.com
 ```

 Upload multiple files:
 ```
-curl -T "{path/to/file1,path/to/file2}" chunk.io
+curl -T "{path/to/file1,path/to/file2}" mycurldropserver.com
 ```

-Protips:
+Hints:
 * the '-T' flag is equal to --upload-file.
 * add -s to hide the progress bar